Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/RTSP Streaming V7RC.rst

 |image02|

-Fill in the “ssid” with your WiFi network SSID and “pass” with the network password.
+Fill in the "ssid" with your WiFi network SSID and "pass" with the network password.
 Since the video streaming receiving end is mobile phone, it is suggested to use 5G network to features lower latency, higher capacity, and more bandwidth, that provides better video streaming quality.

 Compile and Upload.
 After pressing the Reset button, wait for the board to connect to the Wi-Fi network.
 The board’s IP address and network port number for RTSP will be shown in the Serial Monitor.